Olivia Munn Bio: In Her Own Words – Video Exclusive, News, Photo, Age

 Olivia Munn Television and Acting Career

-After graduating the University of Oklahoma, Olivia Munn went on the intern at a television station in Tulsa.
+After graduating from the University of Oklahoma, Olivia Munn landed an internship at a television station in Tulsa.
 She decided to move to Los Angeles to pursue and acting career, where she took up an internship at Fox Sports Net in 2004.
 While there, she did some sideline reporting for college football and women’s basketball games.
 Munn also took on her first acting roles, with a small role in Scarecrow Gone Wild, an appearance in the music video for Zebrahead’s song “Hello Tomorrow,” and a part in National Lampoon’s Strip Poker.

 Munn’s first steady role came in 2005 in The N network’s Beyond the Break.
 She played Mily Acuna, a surfer, in the teen drama that dealt with young women surfers competing for titles.
 Munn appeared in 9 episodes of the show.
 She also had a small role in The Road to Canyon Lake in 2005.

-In the late 2000’s, Munn began to appear with roles in various movies.
+In the late 2000s, Munn began to appear in roles in various movies.
 She played Maria in Rob Schneider’s film Big Stan in 2007, a major role as Nancy in the direct-to-DVD film Insanitarium in 2008, and a pair of roles in 2010 with The Slammin’ Salmon and Dave Knoll Finds His Soul.

 In 2009, Munn guest starred in four episodes of ABC Family’s college comedy-drama series Greek as Lana.
 The next year she would also appear on NBC’s comedy Chuck and on CBS’ Accidentally on Purpose.
 2010 was also a big year for Munn landing roles in movies, as she made appearances alongside Steve Carell and Tina Fey in Date Night and in the blockbuster Iron Man 2.
 In the latter film, star Robert Downey, Jr. had praised Munn for her improvisation during filming and led in giving her a round of applause amongst the crew.

-Adding onto her new roles in 2010, Munn had a starring role as Leigh in the short lived NBC comedy series Perfect Couples.
-She was in the 11 episodes that aired on NBC prior to its cancellation, with the final two episodes of the scheduled 13 episode season appearing online on Hulu.
-After coming out of its mid-season premiere as NBC’s lowest rated scripted series, the plug was quickly pulled from the show.
+Adding onto her new roles in 2010, Munn had a starring role as Leigh in the short-lived NBC comedy series Perfect Couples.
+She was in the 11 episodes that aired on NBC prior to its cancellation; after coming out of its mid-season premiere as NBC’s lowest-rated scripted series, the plug was quickly pulled from the show.